2006-2010 Mazda 5: fuel economy, common problems and fixes, specs

 Mechanical: Mazda 5 has a 157-hp 2.3-liter 4-cylinder DOHC engine, which is pretty reliable and is easy to maintain.
 This engine has a timing chain; there is no timing belt.

 Transmission choices included a 5-speed manual or 4-speed automatic (5-speed automatic from 2008).
 Rear brakes are disks only.
-The 5 has McPherson struts in the front and multi-link independent suspension in the back.
+The 5 has MacPherson struts in the front and multi-link independent suspension in the back.
 The power steering is electro-hydraulic, with a conventional hydraulic steering rack and electrically-driven hydraulic steering pump.

 Reliability: Consumer Reports rates the 2006-2009 Mazda 5 'below average' with the suspension and brakes receiving the worst scores; however, the engine and transmission are rated well.
-According to a Mazda service expert we spoke to, common problems are fairly minor and not very expensive.

 Pros: The 5 is maneuverable and nimble.
 It handles sporty and you can get it with a stick shift.
 The fuel economy is not too bad and maintenance costs are reasonable.
 It's also easy to work on, which is a big plus for a DIY owner.